 Cruise lines all over the world are pausing operation due to COVID-19 and that’s left many cruisers frustrated as they deal with refunds or rebookings.
 We’ve compiled a list of cruise cancellations and updated sail dates for our readers to check when their favorite lines are scheduled to return.
 The list will be updated as new information becomes available.

-A-ROSA River Cruises will resume cruise operation on the Rhine and Danube after April 18, 2021.
+A-ROSA River Cruises resumed cruise operation on the Rhine and Danube after April 18, 2021.

 Amadeus River Cruises resumed operation on July 27, 2020.

-American Cruise Lines resumed limited cruises in March 2021.
+American Cruise Lines resumed cruises on select ships in March 2021.

-American Queen Steamboat Company resumed operation in late March.
+American Queen Steamboat Company resumed operation in March 2021.

 Aqua Expeditions has resumed operation on board Aqua Blu in Indonesia.